Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Convexification

 \subsection{Minimum-norm update}

-Despite the previous concern, most of the literature opts for approaches based on formulations that consider the linear approximation of $\mathbf{F}(\mathbf{X})$ at the constraint level, typically mitigating the shortcomings discussed by minimizing the norm of the update step at each iteration, i.e. solving a sequence of optimization problems in the form of
+Despite the previous concern, most of the literature opts for approaches based on formulations in the likeness of Eq.~\eqref{eq:feas_prob} for their ease of implementation or versatility.
+To potentially mitigate the shortcomings discussed, it is typical to minimize the norm of the update step at each iteration, i.e. solving a sequence of optimization problems in the form of

 which correspond to quadratic programs (QPs).
 Being a QP with only a linear equality constraint means that the problem in Eq.~\eqref{eq:min_norm_prob} may be solved directly to obtain an analytical expression for the optimal update step.
 To do so, the auxiliary variable $\mathbf{\lambda}$ is introduced to encode the equality constraint and write the Lagrangian $\mathcal{L} = \norm{\Delta \mathbf{X}_k}^2 + \boldsymbol{\lambda}^T(\mathbf{F}_k + \mathbf{J}_k\Delta \mathbf{X}_k)$.
 Then, taking the gradients with respect to $\Delta \mathbf{X}_k$ and $\boldsymbol{\lambda}$ to zero yields the so-called MN update step equation, i.e.